Balochi Culture

 Origin of Balochi Culture

-Baloch people are believed to have their origin in Iran; they migrated to Pakistan during the early 13th century.
-By the 13th and 14th centuries, bundles of Baloch people were migrating toward Sindh.
+Baloch people are believed to have originated in Iran and migrated to Pakistan in the early 13th century.
+By the 13th and 14th centuries, many Baloch people were migrating toward Sindh.
 By the 15th century, Balochis were settled across Punjab, Sindh, and Baluchistan (their current homeland in Pakistan).

-From the remote areas of Iran, Baloch culture made its way to Baluchistan, Pakistan.
-Still, many Balochi people live in Iran, Afghanistan, Oman, and even United Arab Emirates.
-But, no matter where they live, they always follow the beautiful Balochi culture and customs.
+Baloch culture spread from the remote areas of Iran to Baluchistan, Pakistan.
+Many Balochi people live in Iran, Afghanistan, Oman, and even the United Arab Emirates.
+But no matter where they live, they always follow the beautiful Balochi culture and customs.

-The Balochi culture is very rich in traditions and customs.
-They have unique lifestyles, dressing, eating, and celebrating festivals.
-And you can see them in their traditional dresses wherever they are.
+The Balochi culture is rich in traditions and customs.
+They have unique lifestyles, dress, eat, and celebrate festivals.
+You can see them in their traditional dresses wherever they go.

 Most of the Balochi people are Muslims, and they follow Sunni Islam.
 However, there is a small population of Shia Muslims as well.
 There are also some Hindus and Christians living in Balochistan, but their number is meager compared to Muslims.